vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 [...]

+Low showed Low's true self in a dream. <br>
+There Low was as tall as ten guys, <br>
+looked down and took me to those highs, <br>
+in a hand as large as a beam.

+[...]

 Not all those that go 'round are lost, <br>
 not all those that are lost go 'round, <br>
 like I did.
 Low showed me I'm bound. <br>